rricc22/F1/README.md

-DOing data analysis on formula one data
+Doing data analysis on formula one data